X

 In recent years, while the bigger east coast Scottish rivers still have viable fish populations, the smaller west coast rivers have faced the impact of declining Atlantic Salmon and sea trout stocks.

-The Applecross is a typical Highland spate river, quickly transforming from a trickle to a torrent following a downpour.
-A big winter spate can be devastating, dislodging the riverbed gravel and destroying any eggs laid there.
+The River Crossan is a typical Highland spate river, quickly transforming from a trickle to a torrent following a downpour.
+A big winter spate can be devastating, dislodging the riverbed gravel and destroying any eggs laid.

 To help preserve the native Applecross salmon, a stocking programme has been running for around 20 years.
 At the end of each fishing season, a small number of males and females are taken to holding tanks where the eggs are stripped from the hens, fertilised by milt from the cocks and then laid down for incubation.
 After hatching, they are grown in tanks before being released into the river.